vfarcic/devops24/manuscript/05-chart-museum.md

 The major problem with Monocular is that it does not allow us to specify values during Charts installation.
 There will hardly ever be the case when we'll install Charts without any custom values.
 That inability alone should be enough to discard Monocular for any serious usage.
 On top of that, it does not provide the option to upgrade Charts.

 Today (June 2018) Monocular project is still too young to be taken seriously.
 That will probably change as the project matures.
 For now, my recommendation is not to use it.
-That might provoke a negative reaction.
+That might provoke an adverse reaction.
 You might feel that I wasted your time by showing you a tool that is not useful.
-However, I felt that you should know that the UI exists and that it is the only free option we have today.
+However, I thought that you should know that the UI exists and that it is the only free option we have today.
 I'll leave that decision to you.
 You know what it does and how to install it.

-# What Now?
+## What Now?

-We will continue using ChartMuseum throughout the rest of the book and I will leave it to you to decide whether Monocular is useful or a waste of compute resources.
+We will continue using ChartMuseum throughout the rest of the book, and I will leave it to you to decide whether Monocular is useful or a waste of computing resources.

 We could have set up a container registry, but we didn't.
 There are too many tools in the market ranging from free solutions like [Docker Registry](https://docs.docker.com/registry/) all the way until enterprise products like [Docker Trusted Registry](https://docs.docker.com/ee/dtr/) and JFrog' [Artifactory](https://www.jfrog.com/confluence/display/RTF/Docker+Registry).
 The problem is that Docker Registry (free version) is very insecure.
 It provides only a very basic authentication.
 Still, the price is right (it's free).
 On the other hand, you might opt for one of the commercial solutions and leverage the additional features they provide.
 Never the less, I felt that for our use-case it is the best if we stick with [Docker Hub](https://hub.docker.com/).
-Almost everyone has an account there and it is an excellent choice for the examples we're having.
+Almost everyone has an account there, and it is an excellent choice for the examples we're having.
 Once you translate the knowledge from here to your "real" processes, you should have no problem switching to any other container registry if you choose to do so.
 By now, you should have all the skills required to run a registry in your cluster.

-All in all, we'll continue using Docker Hub for storing container images and we'll run Monocular in our cluster and use it to distribute Helm Charts.
+All in all, we'll continue using Docker Hub for storing container images, and we'll run Monocular in our cluster and use it to distribute Helm Charts.

 All that's left is for us to remove the Charts we installed.
 We'll delete them all at once.
 Alternatively, you can delete the whole cluster if you do plan to make a break.
 In any case, the next chapter will start from scratch.